IBCNServices/RPiaaS/README.md

 RPiaaS is developed at [Ghent University](https://www.ugent.be/en) - [IDLab](https://www.ugent.be/ea/idlab/en).
 We strongly encourage fellow researchers within the field to try out and customize the code for their own research projects.
-If you use this code for your own projects, please give credit to the original authors, for example by citing the following publication:
+If you use this code for your own projects, please give credit to the original authors, for example by citing one of the following publications:

+> Pieter-Jan Maenhaut, Bruno Volckaert, Veerle Ongenae, Filip De Turck.
+Efficient resource management in the cloud: From simulation to experimental validation using a low‐cost Raspberry Pi testbed.
+Softw: Pract Exper.
+2018;1–29. https://doi.org/10.1002/spe.2669

 > Pieter-Jan Maenhaut, Hendrik Moens, Bruno Volckaert, Veerle Ongenae, Filip De Turck.
 Resource Allocation in the Cloud: From Simulation to Experimental Validation .
 In proceedings of the 2017 IEEE 10th International Conference on Cloud Computing (CLOUD 2017), Honolulu, Hawaii, USA, 2017